wyhitcs/team-letsencrypt/journal.md

 - Fix some spelling and syntax errors
 - Remove some redundant content

+#Week 7-D6

 ###Group Meeting 24-03-2016(3h)
 - Discuss the problems in Development View
-- Explain more in Module Structure Model
+- Explain more details in Module Structure Model
-- Remove few parts that are not closely related to the project like Codeline Model
+- Remove few parts that are not closely related to the project such as Codeline Model

 ###Group Meeting 26-03-2016(6h)
 - Discuss the problem in Deployment View and Variable features